Richter and Mercalli Earthquake Scale

 IX

-All buildings suffer major damage.
-Ground cracks, pipes break, foundations shift.
+buildings suffer major damage.
+Ground cracks, pipes break, foundations

 X

-Major damage.
+damage.
 Structures destroyed.
 Ground is badly cracked.
-Landslides occur.
+Landslides

 8